 At the completion of this subject, students should:

-- have developed an understanding of social, political, historical and cultural contexts and international awareness / openness to the world: through the contextualisation of judgements and knowledge, developing a critical self-awareness, being open to new ideas and new aspects of Spanish culture, and by formulating arguments;
+- Have developed an understanding of social, political, historical and cultural contexts and international awareness / openness to the world: through the contextualisation of judgments and knowledge, developing a critical self-awareness, being open to new ideas and new aspects of Spanish culture, and by formulating arguments

 - Be able to communicate intelligibly and economically: through essay and assignment writing, tutorial discussions and class presentations